 Name, Position, Province and Country of Residence (1) Principal Occupation and, If Not at Present an Elected Director, Occupation During the Past 5 years (1) Service as a Director Number of Shares (2) Hubert, Wayne CEO and Director Utah, USA Mining Consultant; formerly CEO and director of Andean Resources Ltd. 2006 - 2010.
-Since July 30, 2012 6,376,100 Curtis, Kerry M. (3)(4)(5) Chairman and Director British Columbia, Canada President and CEO of several private companies based in British Columbia; formerly President, CEO and director of Cumberland Resources Ltd (2002 - 2007).
-Since July 30, 2012 10,317,333(6)(7) Montpellier, Louis G. (3)(4)(5) Director British Columbia, Canada Mining Lawyer; formerly Vice President, Corporate Development for Exeter Resource Corporation 2010 - 2012 (director 2008 - 2012); Vice President, Corporate Development for Extorre Gold Mines Limited 2010 - 2012.
+Since July 30, 2012 11,326,000 Curtis, Kerry M. (3)(4)(5) Chairman and Director British Columbia, Canada President and CEO of several private companies based in British Columbia; formerly President, CEO and director of Cumberland Resources Ltd (2002 - 2007).
+Since July 30, 2012 10,817,333 (6)(7) Montpellier, Louis G. (3)(4)(5) Director British Columbia, Canada Mining Lawyer; formerly Vice President, Corporate Development for Exeter Resource Corporation 2010 - 2012 (director 2008 - 2012); Vice President, Corporate Development for Extorre Gold Mines Limited 2010 - 2012.
 Since December 16, 2009 2,710,333 (8) Murphy, John (3)(4)(5) Director British Columbia, Canada Corporate Director; Retired as Managing Director of Investment Banking and Co-Head Mining and Metals at Raymond James Ltd. in 2015 after 21 years with Raymond James and predecessor companies.
-Since June 21, 2016 3,366,666 Vanry, Steve (9) Director British Columbia, Canada Mining Executive; director (since 2022) and former CFO (2009 - 2022) of the Corporation; CFO (since 2009) and director (since 2020) of Oroco Resource Corp.; former CFO of Legend Power Systems Inc. (2016 - 2022); CFO and director (since 2017) of Bolt Metals Corp.; Chief Operating Officer and director (since 2020) of Brigadier Gold Inc. Since January 24, 2022 Nil
+Since June 21, 2016 3,616,666

-- (1) The information as to province and country of residence and principal occupation, not being within the knowledge of the Corporation, has been furnished by the respective directors individually. - (2) The information as to the number of Common Shares beneficially owned or over which a director exercises control or direction, not being within the knowledge of the Corporation, has been furnished by the respective directors individually. - (3) Member of the Audit Committee (Chair John Murphy). - (4) Member of the Corporate Governance Committee (Chair Louis Montpellier).

-- (5) Member of the Compensation Committee (Chair Kerry Curtis). - (6) Of this total, 120,000 Common Shares are held by the children's trust - (7) Of this total, 1,900,000 Common Shares are held by Pac Shield Resources Inc., a company controlled by Mr. Curtis. - (8) Of this total, 1,100,000 Common Shares are held by Patrocinium Services Corp., a company controlled by Mr. Montpellier. - (9) On January 24, 2022, Steve Vanry, former CFO, was appointed director and Lesia Burianyk was appointed CFO of the Corporation.
+- (1) The information as to province and country of residence and principal occupation, not being within the knowledge of the Corporation, has been furnished by the respective directors individually. - (2) The information as to the number of Common Shares beneficially owned or over which a director exercises control or direction, not being within the knowledge of the Corporation, has been furnished by the respective directors individually. - (3) Member of the Audit Committee (Chair John Murphy). - (4) Member of the Corporate Governance Committee (Chair Louis Montpellier). - (5) Member of the Compensation Committee (Chair Kerry Curtis). - (6) Of this total, 120,000 Common Shares are held by the children's trust - (7) Of this total, 2,400,000 Common Shares are held by Pac Shield Resources Inc., a company controlled by Mr. Curtis. - (8) Of this total, 1,100,000 Common Shares are held by Patrocinium Services Corp., a company controlled by Mr. Montpellier.

-Pursuant to Section 8.23 of the Corporation's By-law No. 1, nominations by shareholders for the election of directors at the Meeting (other than nominations by shareholders pursuant to a shareholder proposal or a requisitioned meeting) must be received by the Corporation on or before April 26, 2022.
+Pursuant to Section 8.23 of the Corporation's By-law No. 1, nominations by shareholders for the election of directors at the Meeting (other than nominations by shareholders pursuant to a shareholder proposal or a requisitioned meeting) must be received by the Corporation on or before April 25, 2023.
 As of the date of this Circular, no such nominations have been received.